 Or at the very least, his canon self.
 He has money, fame, power, friends...
 Yet he decided to become whiny, brooding emo.
-After first year he knows that there is a death warrant on his head.
+After the first year, he knows that there is a death warrant on his head.
 Does he try to learn obscure magic, dark spells (better you than me)?
-Is he doing anything to at least master school curriculum?
+Is he doing anything to at least master the school curriculum?

 - Fleur Delacour

 You can be sure, that every talk with her will be about how she is seen by everyone only as a beautiful object.
-But then you take three steps back and start to wonder - 'why did author chose this particular girl?'.
+But then you take three steps back and start to wonder - 'why did the author choose this particular girl?'.
 The answer is usually - 'because she is beautiful'.
-Every appearance of her reeks of hipocrisy.
+Every appearance of her reeks of hypocrisy.